vacekto/Microservice-IOT-telemetry-mock/README.md

 ## About

-This project contains two microservices simulating IoT telemetry:
+NestJS project containing two microservices simulating IoT telemetry:

-- Producer – simulates an IoT device sending telemetry data to RabbitMQ.
+- Producer – simulates an IoT device sending telemetry data via RabbitMQ message broker.
-- Consumer – listens to RabbitMQ, stores telemetry in Redis, and exposes a REST API.
+- Consumer – listens to RabbitMQ, stores telemetry in Redis instance, and exposes a REST API for persisted data.

-Both services run locally using Docker and Docker Compose.
-Project is structured as a monorepo using NestJS framework.
+Structured as NestJS monorepo, meaning all services share dependencies in single node_modules folder.
+Project contains shared code in the ./libs folder.
+Both services run locally using Docker and Docker Compose with their own dockerfile that extends base dockerfile in project root.

+The Redis store in consumer service persists data in ZSET type with telemetry data saved as JSON string with its timestamp as a score, meaning more effective search by time range.
+Each IoT device has its own ZSET for its data identifed in the store with prefixed device ID.

 ## Prerequisites

-- Docker installed
-- Docker Compose installed
+- docker and Docker Compose installed
-- Git
-- npm (Optional, for efficient local caching of dependencies)

-## 1 Clone the repository

-git clone <repo-url>
-cd <repo-directory>

-## 2 Create .env file

-Create a .env file in the project root with the following variables and default values:

-\## GLOBAL

-- RABBITMQ_HOST=rabbitmq
-- RABBITMQ_PORT=5672
-- RABBITMQ_USER=myuser
-- RABBITMQ_PWD=mypassword

-\## CONSUMER

-- CONSUMER_HTTP_PORT=3000
-- REDIS_HOST=redis
+## Environment variables

+Each service has its own.env file with all the needed values and global .env config is for RabbitMQ and other global settings.
+Default values:

-- REDIS_PORT=6379
+- ./.env:

-\## PRODUCER
+RMQ_USER=myuser

+RMQ_PWD=mypassword

+CONSUMER_EXPOSED_PORT=3000

-- PRODUCER_HTTP_PORT=3000
+- ./apps/consumer/producer/.env:

+RMQ_HOST=rabbitmq

+RMQ_PORT=5672

+RMQ_USER=myuser

+RMQ_PWD=mypassword

+PORT=3000

-  \# must be valid UUID !!
+PRODUCER_ID=bd5b41ef-fa8f-47b8-b62e-326dcaba7a44 # must be valid UUID !!

-- PRODUCER_ID=bd5b41ef-fa8f-47b8-b62e-326dcaba7a44
+- ./apps/consumer/producer/.env:

-These values will be used as default configuration and for Swagger “Try it out” in the consumer API.
+RMQ_HOST=rabbitmq

+RMQ_PORT=5672

+RMQ_USER=myuser

+RMQ_PWD=mypassword

+PORT=3000

+REDIS_HOST=redis

+REDIS_PORT=6379

-## 3 Start
+## Start

-Both services use volumes to cache the node_modules folder, so either those need to be installed first or little change of setup is needed.
-You can therefore start the project in the following ways:

-### 1

-- Run the following command from the project root: "npm i", "docker compose up"

-### 2

-- Run the following command from the project root: "docker compose up"
-- add "RUN npm i to base dockerfile in the root as last command"
-- remove docker volumes to node_modules in both Producer and Consumer services in docker-compose.yml config file
+run in terminal: docker compose up

 This will start:

 - RabbitMQ (AMQP broker)
 - Redis (in-memory storage)
 - Producer service
-- Consumer service (exposes REST API and Swagger docs)
+- Consumer service (exposes REST API with Swagger docs)

-producer service will start to send mocked telemetry data every 10 seconds to the consumer service via RabbitMQ message broker
+producer service will start to send mocked telemetry data every 10 seconds to the consumer service via RabbitMQ message broker, which then loggs new data to standard output.

-## 4. Access the services
+## Testing

+project contains unit tests and testing setup for integration tests.

+1. unit tests:

+- npm i
+- npm run test

+2. integration tests:

+- create testing .env files with the following default values:
+  - ./.env.test:

+    CONSUMER_EXPOSED_PORT=3000

+  - ./apps/consumer/producer/.env:

+    PORT=3000

+    REDIS_HOST=redis

+    REDIS_PORT=6379

+- docker compose --env-file .env.test -f docker-compose.test.yml up

+Integration tests are however implemented in a sort of "hacking" way, where output is redirected to the ./logs folder and are written only for the consumer, since producer consists of single service.

 ### Consumer API (Swagger UI)

-Swegger documentation is r=provided in the following link: http://localhost:${CONSUMER_HTTP_PORT}/api, where CONSUMER_HTTP_PORT is from your .env file.

-## 5 Todo:

-projects as of yet lacks testing and proper asynchronous initialization of services.
+Swegger documentation for consumer REST API is provided in /api route